1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

-One of the main reasons for upgrading Open Badges and Comprehensive Learner Record to a new major release was the alignment of the specifications with W3C's Verifiable Credentials.
+One of the main reasons for upgrading Open Badges and Comprehensive Learner Record to a new major release was the alignment of the specifications with W3C's Verifiable Credentials Data Model.

 The alignment to an external specificacion require some sort of change management.
-During the development of both [[OB-30]] and [[CLR-20]], the current version of W3C's Verifiable Credentials was [[[VC-DATA-MODEL]]], version with the specificacions went to Candidate Public Final.
+During the development of both [[OB-30]] and [[CLR-20]], the current version of W3C's Verifiable Credentials Data Model was [[[VC-DATA-MODEL]]], version with the specificacions went to Candidate Public Final.

-During the time [[OB-30]] and [[CLR-20]] were in Canditate Public Final, W3C's Verifiable Credentials was upgraded to [[[VC-DATA-MODEL-2.0]]].
+During the time [[OB-30]] and [[CLR-20]] were in Canditate Public Final, W3C's Verifiable Credentials Data Model was upgraded to [[[VC-DATA-MODEL-2.0]]].
 After an analysis of the changes the working group decided to upgrade [[OB-30]] and [[CLR-20]] to align with the newest version of W3C's VC.

 However, there were already existing issued credentials based in the older version of W3C's VC.
 These credentials, until upgraded to the newest version,